Ali-coder1996/express-webapp/README.md

 ## Triggering the CI/CD Pipeline

-The CI/CD pipeline is set up to trigger automatically whenever there's a change in the source code repository.
+The CI/CD pipeline is set up to trigger automatically whenever there's a change in the source code repository in **main** branch.
 However, you can also trigger it manually by following these steps:

 1. Make changes to the source code or configuration files.
 2. Commit and push your changes to the repository.